makrai/notes/akcay20-Speech-emo-recog-survey.md

   * inborn and culturally independent emotions are experienced for a short period (Ekman, 1971)
   * Other emotions are obtained by the combination of the basic ones
-  * Most of the existing SER systems focus on these basic emotional categories.
+  * Most of the existing SER systems focus on these basic emotional categories
-    In daily life, people use this model to deﬁne their observed emotions, hence labeling scheme based on emotional categories are intuitive.
+    * In daily life, people use this model to deﬁne their observed emotions, hence labeling scheme based on emotional categories are intuitive
   * unable to deﬁne some of the complex emotional states observed in communicat
 * Dimensional emotional model is an alternative model that uses
   * a small number of latent dimensions to characterize emotions such as